UVMahesh55/Data-Analytics-Projects/README.md

-# Data-Analytics-Projects
+# PCA-IPL_2019
-This Repository contains the projects given by faculty for Data Analytics course in IIIT_DHARWAD
+This Repository contains analysis of various batsmen and bowlers performance in IPL-2019